wcarc-on/wcarc-site/minutes/minutes202604.md

 ### Director's Report

 - Robert met with those who can set up the Diefenbunker for a Club meeting.
 The rental fee is $90 per hour.
 Due to this high rental fee, the Diefenbunker is no longer a viable meeting location.
 - The Club will be using the Bunker hill for its Microwave Activity Day on May 2nd.
 All is set up with the Bunker staff.
 Entrance will be open at 8:30am.
-Participants will meet for breakfast at Zack's Diner prior to the event.
+Participants will meet for breakfast at Zak's Diner prior to the event.

 ### President's Report